+Everyone applying for Deferred Action for Childhood Arrivals (DACA), whether for the first time or as a renewal, must fill out Form I-821D, Consideration of Deferred Action for Childhood Arrivals.
 Filling out this form means that you are asking U.S. Citizenship and Immigration Services (USCIS) to exercise its discretion and allow you to stay in the U.S. temporarily, until either your DACA application is approved or renewed, you become eligible for another form of relief, your DACA status expires, or USCIS terminates your deferral.

 Part 1.
 Information About You

-Lines 3a through 3c: In these boxes, type or print your full legal name.
+Questions 3a through 3c: In these boxes, type or print your full legal name.
 This is likely the name that appears on your passport, birth certificate, or identification card.
 If your name is now different than the name on these documents, you must submit proof that your name legally has been changed, such as a marriage certificate or court document indicating the name change.

-Line 8: Fill in your date of birth here in the format required.
+Question 8: Fill in your date of birth here in the format required.
 This date should match the birth date listed on your birth certificate, passport, and any other official identification documents.

-Lines 10a – 10b: Type or print the city or town and country where you were born.
+Questions 10a – 10b: Type or print the city or town and country where you were born.

-Line 11: Fill in the name of the country where you currently live.
+Question 11: Fill in the name of the country where you currently live.
 This should be the United States: In order to be eligible for DACA, you must be present in the U.S. on the date that you apply for DACA.

-Line 12: State the country where you are currently a citizen or national.
+Question 12: State the country where you are currently a citizen or national.
 This is likely the country that has issued your passport or other identification documents.

-Line 13: Check the box that best describes your marital status.
+Question 13: Check the box that best describes your marital status.
 If you are separated, but not legally divorced, check "Married" and be sure to explain this in Part 8 – Additional Information.

-Lines 14a-14c: If you have ever used or been known by names other than your legal name, write these in here.
+Questions 14a-14c: If you have ever used or been known by names other than your legal name, write these in here.
 If there are multiple names, be sure to list them all in Part 8 – Additional Information.

-Line 15: Check only one box, indicating whether or not you are Hispanic or Latino.
+Question 15: Check only one box, indicating whether or not you are Hispanic or Latino.

-Line 16: Check the boxes that reasonably apply to you.
+Question 16: Check the boxes that reasonably apply to you.
 If you are multiracial, you can check as many boxes as describe you.

-Lines 17-20: Enter accurate information about your current eye and hair color.
+Questions 17-20: Enter accurate information about your current eye and hair color.

 Part 2.
 Residence and Travel Information.

-Lines 2a-2e: Fill in the address where you currently live and the date that you first moved there.
+Questions 2a-2e: Fill in the address where you currently live and the date that you first moved there.
 This must be your actual home address, where you reside.
 Unlike in Part 1, Line 4, this cannot be just a mailing address.

-If you are applying to renew DACA, and if you have left the U.S. for any reason since the date your last DACA application was approved, list the departure/return dates and the reason for your trip, here.
+Questions 6-7: If you have not left the U.S. since June 15, 2007, write "N/A" in each of these boxes.
+If you have left the U.S. for any reason since the date your last DACA application was approved, list the departure/return dates and the reason for your trip, here.
 If you need additional room, use Part 8.

-Lines 9a-9c: Fill in the country that issued your last passport, the passport number, and expiration date here.
+Question 9a-9c: Fill in the country that issued your last passport, the passport number, and expiration date here.

 Part 3.
 For Initial Requests Only.